About Randy Deutsch

 Randy is a licensed architect responsible for the design of over 100 large, complex sustainable projects, and has appeared in Architectural Record, Architect Magazine, DesignIntelligence and other periodicals.

 Randy has served on Chicago Architectural Club’s Board of Directors, AIA Chicago Board as Director and Vice President, ARCHITECT Magazine R+D jury, an inaugural NCARB Professional Practice Scholar, and led an annual Executive Education program at the Harvard Graduate School of Design.
-Randy is recognized as a professional thought and practice leader, international keynote speaker (in the past 2 years he keynoted throughout the US and England, Italy, Finland, Australia, Beijing and Barcelona) and is the recipient of the AIA Young Architect Award-Chicago.
+Randy is recognized as a professional thought and practice leader, international keynote speaker (in the past 2 years he keynoted throughout the US and England, Italy, Finland, Australia, South America, Singapore, Beijing and Barcelona) and is the recipient of the AIA Young Architect Award-Chicago.

 Randy served as the Associate Director for Graduate Studies at the School of Architecture from 2016 until 2019, overseeing graduate student recruitment, admissions, yielding activities, the award of scholarships/fellowships, enrollment, orientation and advising; coordinating reviews in graduate design studios; collaborating in alumni development efforts; and, contributing to operational and strategic planning beneficial to the school and the Director.